Fudenberg-Research-Group/akita_utils/bin/insert_experiments/README.md

-### Commands
+# Commands

-   - generating tss and other insertion tsv(s)
+###   - generating tss and other insertion tsv(s)

-         python generate_tss_with_markers.py
+         python preprocess_tss_to_tsv.py

-   - generating tsv table of inserts from provided json file
+###   - generating tsv table of inserts from provided json file

-        - the json has a structure as in `data.json` file, each dictionary should correspond to a single dataset. single insert insert looks as below
+- the json has a structure as in `data.json` file, each dictionary element in the list should correspond to a single dataset.
+A single insert may look as below
 ```
     [
     {   "feature_name": "name of your insert",